The Cavender-Farris-Neyman Model with a Molecular Clock: Ehrhart Function of the CFN-MC Polytope

-\begin{example} Let $T$ be the tree pictured in Figure \ref{fig:blocked} with a collection of paths $\P$ drawn in bold.
-Note that up to a swap of the leaves below node $h$, $\P$ is the only collection of paths in $T$ that realizes top-set $\{a,d,e,g\}$.
+\begin{example} Let $T$ be the tree pictured in Figure \ref{fig:blocked} with a path system $\P$ drawn in bold.
+Note that up to a swap of the leaves below node $h$, $\P$ is the only path system in $T$ that realizes top-set $\{a,d,e,g\}$.